 and the average true range.

-This is an estimate of the offset
+This is an estimate of the offset or bias

-that applies to this combination of cell phone and AP.
+of ranging measurements made by this combination of cell phone and AP.

-It can be used later to correct FTM RTT measurements.
+It can be used later to correct FTM RTT measurements

 The offset depends somewhat on the properties of the radios at the ends of the